prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise6.md

 - Open BS LMS and go to the `Activities > Assignments` page.
 - Go to `Exercise 6 — Share Your Observations`
-- Upload your file (as a word document, or pdf, etc.) on the assignment page in BS LMS and click the submit button.
+- Upload your screenshot on the assignment page in BS LMS and click the submit button.